YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 * Things (`$T$`): An ordered, infinitely large set of everything you could possibly have an opinion on.
 * Preference Vectors (`$P$`): A person's preference for each thing they could possibly have an opinion on.
 This order matches that of `$T$`.
 Ex: Honesty.
 Higher values are better.
 Two people are more similar if their (`$P$s`) are more similar.
-* Attributes (`$A$`): A person's attributes.
+* Attributes (`$A$`): A person's attributes in relation to each thing.
 Ex: Whether or not I am honest.
 Higher values are more significant.
 These can be combined with `$P$` to determine how much you want to interact with someone.

+Preference vectors are actually simply a subset of attributes, but we refer to them separately for simplicity in explanation.
+For now, the difference is that preference vectors indicate someone's opinions towards things and not their ability to fulfill those things.
+For instance, I like dogs (preference) but am not a dog (attribute).
+However, the fact that I like dogs can also be a separate attribute (since `$P \subset A$`).

 For firm mathematical footing, let's rigidly define each.
 We're working with these vectors in an `$l_2$` space.